 Purchase a commercially made worm composting bin online or build your own homemade bin:

 - Create and Maintain an Indoor Worm Composting Bin from the U.S. Environmental Protection Agency

 - Vermicomposting 101 from the GRACE Communications Foundation.

 - Episodes about vermicomposting on Growing a Greener World on PBS

-- Waste Trac Education Team’s YouTube Channel has a video playlist about Vermicomposting!
+- Waste Trac Education Team’s YouTube Channel has video playlists about Vermicomposting and compost tea!